zackurben/develop.allplayers.com/_posts/2011-7-1-webhooks.markdown

 ---
 layout: default
-title: WebHooks
+title: Webhooks
 ---
 # AllPlayers Webhooks

 Every Group on AllPlayers has the ability to communicate with an external web server via Webhooks.
-When a subgroup is created or a member is added to a subgroup, a Webhook will be triggered and sent to the specified external URL.
-These WebHooks can be used to update your external application using our internal data.
-You can view the contents of our Webhooks below.
+When a Webhook is triggered the related data, encoded in JSON or form-urlencoded, is sent to your specified external URL.
+These Webhooks can be used to update your external application using our internal data.
+You can view the contents and types of available Webhooks below.

 ### Enabling Webhooks
-1. Open the group page on AllPlayers.com, and go to the features page:
+1. Open the Group page on AllPlayers.com, and go to the Features page:
 ![](../images/webhooks1.png)

-2. Enable the webhooks on the group, and then go to the settings page:
+2. Enable the Webhooks on the Group, and then go to the Settings page:
 ![](../images/webhooks2.png)

-3. Enter your desired URL and click on Save:
+3. Enter your desired URL, activate the Webhook, and click on Save:
 ![](../images/webhooks3.png)

 ### Types of Webhooks